tech404/tech404.github.io/RecruitmentPolicy.md

 ###All Jobs/Gigs Postings:

 Do not post them if they cannot be done from a chair in Atlanta.
-Remote is fine as long as the person is in Atlanta while doing it.
+Remote is fine as long as the person can be in Atlanta while doing it.

 Do not post generic referral links.